Devsbench/modern-sunflower-72abb/src/pages/index.md

     title: Scale Your Team in Europe.
     image: images/5.jpg
     content: >
       We focus on **Golang** devs recruitment and contracting.
-We are much cheaper and better than a standard agency.
+We are not a standard hr agency.
 Why?
 Because we are ...**Golang** devs who have a strong pipeline and network of **Golang** talent.
 We know how to recruit the top 1%.
     actions:
       - label: Get Started
         url: /docs